 This is my second Christmas without my mother.

 She died suddenly on a January morning after one last holiday season with family.
 It was a shock.
 It was too soon.
 I wasn’t ready.
-When I went home for her funeral, I stood in my sister’s arms, in the kitchen of our childhood and cried like I’ve never cried before.
-It was a stop all the clocks moment, where the familiar contents of that room – the shining chrome stovetop, the set of songbird coffee mugs, the scalloped copper hood on the exhaust fan circa 1973, the battered counter-top caddy bursting with wooden spoons, wire whisks and rubber spatulas – all seemed to say that it couldn’t be true, that any moment now our mother was going to walk through the door, put her hands on her hips and teasingly say, “Snap out of it, girls.
+When I went home for her funeral, I stood in the kitchen of my childhood and cried like I’ve never cried before.
+It was a stop all the clocks moment, where the familiar contents of that room – the shining chrome stovetop, the set of songbird coffee mugs, the scalloped copper hood on the exhaust fan circa 1973, the battered counter-top caddy bursting with wooden spoons, wire whisks and rubber spatulas – all seemed to say that it couldn’t be true, that any moment now my mother was going to walk through the door, put her hands on her hips and teasingly say, “Snap out of it.
 There’s work to be done.”

 She was the Queen of Christmas.
 She adored the sparkle and hopefulness of the season, sewing sweet dresses for her girls from velvet and lace, trimming the tree from top to bottom, carrying armfuls of poinsettias into the house.